 The close relationship symbol represents warm, supportive bonds between family members.
-Depicted as two parallel lines connecting individuals, this symbol indicates emotional intimacy, mutual support, and healthy attachment in family systems.
+Depicted as a single blue line connecting individuals, this symbol indicates emotional intimacy, mutual support, and healthy attachment in family systems.

 Male